Slides 📊

 The frequencies in the right most column of Table 2.1 show the counts for each category.
 However, frequencies alone make it difficult to assess the relative size.
 For example:

-Does the class of [“Admitted”, “Male”, “Dept A”] take up a large proportion of the entire set of observations?
+Does the class of [“Admitted”, “Male”, “Dept A”] take up a large proportion out of the entire data set?

 Is the class of [“Rejected”, “Female”, “Dept A”] one of the smallest?

-For an objective picture, we must take the total counts into consideration.
+For an objective picture, we must take the total count into consideration.
 We use two new metrics for this purpose:

 Relative frequency (proportion): The fraction of the count out of the total, computed by